cheevatee/ocp-static-deploy/README.md

 ## New Feature will update soon!!!
 - Supported deploy on vSphere with OCP 4.6 and 4.7 rhcos-live-iso (Still on processes)
-- Supported pxe boot menu for install OpenShift on vSphere
+- Supported PXE boot menu for install OpenShift on vSphere
 - Supported bonding with multiple interface for add new worker nodes for OCP 4.6 and up.

 ## Setup